 National Trust Walks in the North East and Yorkshire

-The North East and Yorkshire has some of England’s most outstanding walking country, from the remote Northumberland coastline to the renowned countryside of the Yorkshire Dales and beyond.
+The North East and Yorkshire has some of England’s most beautiful walking country, from the remote Northumberland coastline to the renowned countryside of the Yorkshire Dales and beyond.

 Lindisfarne Castle on Holy Isle can only be accessed at high tide, but it’s well worth the effort to get there, with easy scenic walking on this magical island.

-Or, still in Northumberland, take a longer jaunt from Craster to Low Newton along the sandy coast and past the atmospheric ruins of Dunstanburgh Castle.
+Or, still, in Northumberland, take a more extended jaunt from Craster to Low Newton along the sandy coast and past the atmospheric ruins of Dunstanburgh Castle.

 National Trust Walks in Northern Ireland

 There are some excellent walking opportunities in Northern Ireland.
-Many of the National Trust’s properties there have lovely walks in their grounds, while there are also some more rugged countryside and coast destinations.
+Many of the National Trust’s properties have lovely walks on their grounds, while there are also some more rugged countryside and coast destinations.

 Castle Ward in County Down has dozens of trails on its extensive grounds and by Strangford Lough.
-For a slightly more challenging trek, try the mountain trail up Divis and the Black Mountain, also in County Down.
+Try the mountain trail up Divis and the Black Mountain in County Down for a slightly more challenging trek.

-Then there’s the lough-side landscape of Crom in County Fermagh, forming one of Northern Ireland’s most important conservation areas.
+Then there’s the lough-side landscape of Crom in County Fermanagh, forming one of Northern Ireland’s most important conservation areas.

-Download the National Trust’s Northern Ireland walking guides for full details of these walks and others.
+Download the National Trust’s Northern Ireland walking guides for details of these walks and others.

-For more great days out and to find out more about National Trust walks, visit www.nationaltrust.org.uk.
+For more great days out and more about National Trust walks, visit www.nationaltrust.org.uk.

-If you want to make the most of what else is available, 2021 National Trust Membership offers are fantastic value for families and individuals alike.
+If you want to make the most of what else is available, join the National Trust for fantastic value for families and individuals alike.